Creating an Order

 Create Order - Line Items

 The createOrder method accepts an array of line items.
 The lineItems field must be included when creating an order, but can contain an empty array.
-Skipify recommends including a full list of line items so they can be referenced in the future.

 lineItems Parameters